bryanphandhy/QualiGPT-MT/docs/DETAILED_DOCUMENTATION.md

 * All processing is **in-memory** – no upload is persisted to disk.
 * API keys are received over HTTPS (if you terminate TLS) and exist for the life of the request only.
-* No third-party calls except OpenAI.
+* No third-party calls except the selected LLM provider.
 * To add extra hardening, set `Content-Security-Policy` headers in Flask and host behind an Nginx reverse proxy.

 ---